 Let’s Make It!

 That’s right.
-No shame in using those pre-made crusts!
+There’s no shame in using those pre-made crusts!

-Now if you are a bake-from-scratch kinda person and want to make your own pie crust, this is one of my go-to crust recipes!
-It’s quick enough to make yet produces a wonderful crust.
+Now if you are a bake-from-scratch kinda person and want to roll the dough and make your own pie crust, that’s great and you will yield a gorgeous freshly baked crust.

-But to be honest, I also love using Pillsbury unbaked crust just as much.
+But to be honest, most of the time I just don’t have the time.
+I love using Pillsbury unbaked crust just as much.
 And I sure love the convenience of it a whole lot!

 Place the crust on a 9-inch pie pan, and then fold over the sides.

-- Egg mixture – whisk together eggs + half and half + garlic powder + salt and pepper
+In a large bowl, whisk together eggs + half and half + garlic powder + salt and pepper.
+This will be your egg mixture.

-Add everything into the crust and then send it to the oven to bake for 40-45 minutes under 375℉ until the eggs are set.
+Send it to the preheated oven to bake for 40-45 minutes at 375℉ until the eggs are set.

 WELL HELLO THERE, Ham and Asparagus Quiche!

-The tops of the quiche is slightly brown, the crust is flaky and buttery, the egg mixture is now custard-like and fluffy and cheesy…
+The tops of the quiche will be slightly golden brown, the crust flaky and buttery, and the egg mixture custard-like, fluffy, and cheesy.
+And when you bite into it…oh so flavorful!

-The combination of asparagus with ham and gruyere (or Swiss) is pure perfection.
+The combination of crunchy asparagus with ham and gruyere (or Swiss) is pure perfection.

-Gruyere and Swiss are sharper cheeses and they pair perfectly with asparagus, and it also helps creates a soft texture for the egg mixture and brings to it some yummy flavors.
+Gruyere and Swiss are sharper cheeses and they pair perfectly with asparagus, and they also help create a soft texture for the egg mixture and brings to it some yummy flavors.

-There are so many variations and alternate ingredients for this quiche recipe.
+There are so many variations and alternate ingredients to make this ham and asparagus quiche recipe.
 Feel free to use other veggies, meats or cheese….in fact, it’s a great way to use whatever you have in your fridge!

-- Meats: bacon, rotisserie chicken, corned beef, prosciutto…
+- Meats: Bacon, rotisserie chicken, corned beef, prosciutto, pulled pork…

-Store in refrigerator for 3-5 days in air tight container and microwave them when you are ready to eat.
+Store ham asparagus quiche in refrigerator for 3-5 days in air tight container and microwave them when you are ready to eat.
 It tastes just as delicious!

 I find that the texture of the egg changes after freezing so I would not recommend freezing quiche.
 It stores well in the refrigerator, just not the freezer.